 Watching characters just exist isn’t an entertaining story.
-You’re joining these characters at this point in their lives specifically to observe their story, and if they story isn’t happening, then point of reading or watching it isn’t happening either.
+You’re joining these characters at this point in their lives specifically to observe their story.
+If their story isn’t happening, then point of reading or watching it isn’t happening either.
 The more conflict there is in a scene, the more characters there are in pursuit of goals, the more interesting the scene is.

 To maintain the pace of your story, keep the conflicts active the whole way through your story.
-The conflict begins at the inciting incident, when your Protagonist goes in pursuit of their goals, up to the climax, when the character’s goals are resolved.
+The conflict begins at the inciting incident, when your Protagonist goes in pursuit of their goals.
+It’s in every scene up to the climax, when the character’s goals are resolved.

 Description is what will slow the pace of your story down.
-If you don’t describe anything in your scene then nobody will understand where they are or who they are, but if you describe so much your pace starts to crawl, your audience will get bored.
+If you don’t describe anything in your scene then nobody will understand where they are or who they are.
+If you describe so much your pace starts to crawl, your audience will get bored.

 When you’re focusing on description you’re less likely to be focusing on the active conflict.
 And, without conflict, your story slows down.
-So when using descriptions in your story, be considered with it and make sure you use more poetic and lengthy descriptions at points where the tension isn’t too heightened, because lengthy descriptions will sap the tension you’ve built and ruin the scene.
+So when using descriptions in your story, be considered with it.
+Make sure you use more poetic and lengthy descriptions at points where the tension isn’t too heightened.
+Lengthy descriptions will sap the tension you’ve built and ruin the scene.

 By focusing descriptions on the character you’re most interested in during the scene, you can still keep the conflict active.
 If your POV character, usually the Protagonist, is personally effected by something or somebody in the scene, then they would naturally have thoughts about what they look like or what they’re doing in their heads.
 Follow those thoughts, consider how and why those things are impacting the Protagonist, and focus descriptions on those factors.

-During a big fight scene, a point of high tension, your POV character would spend less time thinking about what people look like and what colour the walls are, because they’ll be focussed on fighting and surviving.
+During a big fight scene, a point of high tension, your POV character would spend less time thinking about what people look like and what colour the walls are.
+They’ll be focussed on fighting and surviving.
 If your descriptions mirror that you’ll have a faster pace because your scene will focus more on the conflict.

-During a romantic picnic in the park, your POV character would spend more time observing the beauty of their environment, the light on the water, the smell of cut grass in the air, the way the person they’re with looks at them and the way a smile plays on their lips.
+During a romantic picnic in the park, your POV character would spend more time observing the beauty of their environment.
+They’ll see the light on the water, smell of cut grass in the air.
+Their thoughts will go to the way the person they’re with looks at them, the way a smile plays on their lips.
 A slower pace will suit that scene more.

 Finding The Balance

-A faster scene will still need descriptions, because if you’re describing how a character is fighting another, and you don’t tell your audience they were kicked in the guts, or thrown into a wall, and you don’t take the time to describe how much pain they’re in or how scared they are, then you’ll lose the humanity.
+A faster scene will still need descriptions.
+If you’re describing how a character is fighting another, you need to tell your audience they were kicked in the guts, or thrown into a wall.
+They need to be able to visualise that fight happening.
+You need to describe how much pain they’re in or how scared they are, or you’ll lose the humanity.

-Keeping your audience connected to the character’s feelings, both in fast and slow pace scenes, keeps your audience rooted in the importance of the story.
-The stakes won’t matter if your characters don’t matter, and your characters won’t matter if your audience hasn’t emotionally connected to them.
+Keep your audience connected to the character’s feelings, both in fast and slow pace scenes.
+It keeps your audience rooted in the importance of the story.
+The stakes won’t matter if your characters don’t matter.
+Your characters won’t matter if your audience hasn’t emotionally connected to them.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!